-I make my living doing “computer stuff:” systems administration, networking, security, mostly with various flavors of Unix.
+I make my living doing “computer stuff:” systems administration & engineering, software development, networking, security, etc., mostly with various flavors of Unix.
 I am also a writer, and have published books and articles on computer security and other topics:

 Mathematics — My degrees are in computer science and pure mathematics, and these things still fascinate me.
 Especially: general topology, abstract algebra, lambda calculus, cryptography, mathematical logic, and formal methods in protocol design and analysis.

 Music — I have studied and performed on several instruments; these days, I’m playing my cello a lot.
 Before moving to NYC, I sang for several years with Convivium Musicum, a small choir in Boston specializing in sacred vocal music of the Renaissance.
 Here’s a sample of our work: In Omni Tribulatione by Mouton, recorded on 9 June 2002 at St. Paul’s Church in Brookline, MA.